Economic brief Economic brief

 ECONOMIC & COMMERCIAL BRIEF

+i.
 Thailand is the second largest economy in the Association of Southeast Asian Nations (ASEAN) and the Greater Mekong Subregion (GMS).
-It is an upper middle income country with a Gross Domestic Product (GDP) of US$ 495 billion in 2022.
-GDP growth rate of Thailand was 2.6 % in 2022.
-The Thai economy is export-dependent with exports accounting for around 54% of GDP.
-Thailand maintains an open, market-oriented economy and actively promotes foreign direct investment in to the country.
+Thailand is an upper middle income country which maintains an open and market-oriented economy, and actively promotes foreign direct investment into the country.
 The country has well-developed infrastructure and has managed to transform its economy from primarily agriculture-based, to one of the most diverse in the region.

-India’s economic and commercial relations with Thailand are rooted in history, age-old socio cultural interactions and extensive people to people contacts.
-India’s ‘Look East’ policy (since 1993) and Thailand’s ‘Look West’ policy (since 1996) which have now metamorphosed into India’s ‘Act East’ and Thailand’s ‘Act West” are strongly contributing to consolidation of bilateral relations including economic & commercial linkages.
+ii.
+India’s economic and commercial relations with Thailand are deep rooted in history, age-old socio cultural interactions and extensive people to people contacts.
+India’s ‘Look East’ policy (since 1993) and Thailand’s ‘Look West’ policy (since 1996) have metamorphosed into India’s ‘Act East’ and Thailand’s ‘Act West” policies, and are strongly contributing to consolidation of bilateral relations including economic and commercial linkages.
 India’s partnership with Thailand also has a strong regional dimension in the context of India’s engagement with ASEAN and membership of groupings such as BIMSTEC, Mekong Ganga Cooperation (MGC) and Asia Cooperation Dialogue (ACD).
 There has been regular high level exchanges between the two countries in the recent years and the closer political relationship has contributed to a new dynamism in economic and commercial ties.

-Global trade of Thailand stood at USD 590.25 billion in 2022, and registered growth of 9.53 % from 2021.
-Total export of Thailand in 2022 was USD 287.06 billion registering growth of 5.53 % from 2021 and total import of Thailand was USD 303.19 billion, which grew by 13.60 % as compared to 2021.
-Major trading partners of Thailand in 2022 were China, USA, Japan, Malaysia, Vietnam, UAE, Indonesia, Singapore, Australia, and India.
+ii.
+Global trade of Thailand stood at USD 574.31 billion in year 2023, and registered a contraction of 2.40% from previous year.
+Total export of Thailand in year 2023 was USD 284.56 billion registering a contraction of 0.99 % from previous year, and total import of Thailand was USD 289.75 billion, which decreased by 3.74 % as compared to 2022.
+Major trading partners of Thailand in 2023 were China, USA, Japan, Malaysia, Taiwan, UAE, Australia, Vietnam, Singapore, Indonesia and India.
 Thailand is a net exporter of agricultural commodities, and a major global producer of several crops such as rice, rubber, cassava etc. Thailand is also a net fish exporter.
 Thailand imports energy products to meet its consumption needs.
-Other major items by Thailand are Chemicals, Electrical Machines, electronic integrated circuits, jewellery and iron & steel product.
+Other major export items by Thailand are Chemicals, Electrical Machines, electronic integrated circuits, jewellery and iron & steel product.
 Thailand has preferential trade agreements and Free Trade Agreements with the following countries:

 Japan, Australia, New Zealand, South Korea, China, Peru, and Chile and implemented the Regional Comprehensive Economic Partnership (RCEP) which includes the ASEAN Member States and its Free Trade Agreement Partners.

-Total FDI into Thailand was around US $ 9.13 billion in 2022 with major investing countries including Japan, China, Singapore, USA, Taiwan and Australia.
-Besides agriculture, major industries include food processing, cement, integrated circuits, automotive parts and assembly, petroleum products, textiles, footwear, toys, furniture, synthetic fibre and tourism.
+iii.
+Total FDI into Thailand was around US $ 16.06 billion in 2023 with major investing countries including China, Singapore, USA, Japan, and Taiwan.
+Besides electrical appliances and electronics, major industries include automotive parts and assembly, food processing, cement, integrated circuits, petroleum products, textiles, footwear, toys, furniture, synthetic fibre, agriculture and tourism.

 (amount in billion USD)